lerna/lerna/website/docs/concepts/task-pipeline-configuration.md

 > Note, older versions of Nx used targetDependencies instead of targetDefaults.
 Both still work, but targetDefaults is
 > recommended.

+The `^` symbol indicates an upstream dependency.
+In other words, >---TODO: explain---<.

 When running `lerna run test --scope=myproj`, the above configuration would tell Lerna to

 1. Run the `test` command for `myproj`